pocke/overloader/README.md

 ## Advanced Usage: types

 You can define overload with types.
+This feature requires Ruby 2.7 or later.

 First, add `require 'overloader/type'`.
 Then, define the method type with RBS syntax. https://github.com/ruby/ruby-signature